DiegoAlavedra1201/q4/README.md

 class5) finished conidtionls lesson and started the test and project.

 class 6) made progress on the project and plan to finish the project, and start the final set of lessons.

+Class 7) finished first set of lessons and got 100% on the quiz that's paired with it

+class 8) finished first project of final lesson

+class 9) missed (AP test)